matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Output:
  - None.

-Viewing access tokens related to this account:
+Viewing devices related to this account:

 Inputs:
  - User ID
  - Auth key (e.g. access_token of user, of server admin, etc)
 Output:
- - A list of access tokens (+ last used / creation date / device / user-agent?)
+ - A list of devices (+ last used / access tokens / creation date / device /
+   user-agent?)

 Removing an access token: